kalenwallin/hudl-take-home-test/readme.md

 pip install -r requirements.txt
 ```

-Create a `.env` file with your credentials:
+Create a `.env` file in the root directory with your credentials:

 ```plaintext
 HUDL_EMAIL={Email}
 HUDL_PASSWORD={Password}
 ```

+All tests are located in `test_login.py` in the root directory.
 Run the test suite:

 ```bash
 pytest
 ```

-## Advanced Usage
+### Advanced Usage

-### Improve Testing Speeds
+#### Improve Testing Speeds

-[Selenium encourages a fresh browser per test](https://www.selenium.dev/documentation/test_practices/encouraged/fresh_browser_per_test/ "Selenium encourages a fresh browser per test") as part of their [encouraged practices](https://www.selenium.dev/documentation/test_practices/encouraged/ "Selenium Encouraged Practices") which can easily be achieved by setting fixture scopes to `function`.
+[Selenium encourages a fresh browser per test](https://www.selenium.dev/documentation/test_practices/encouraged/fresh_browser_per_test/ "Selenium encourages a fresh browser per test") as part of their [encouraged practices](https://www.selenium.dev/documentation/test_practices/encouraged/ "Selenium Encouraged Practices").
+This can easily be achieved by setting fixture scopes to `function`, which is the default for this testing suite.

 ```python
 @pytest.fixture(scope="function")
 ```

-However, starting up and tearing down a browser per test is computationally expensive and tacks on a lot of time to testing.
+However, starting up and tearing down a browser per test method is computationally expensive and tacks on a lot of time to testing.

+Since we have no data changes that will affect state, we don't need to worry about resetting the WebDriver instance.
 To bypass this, set all fixture scopes to `class`.

 ```python
 @pytest.fixture(scope="class")
 ```

-Doing so **increases testing speeds by approximately 58.57%**
+Doing so allows each fixture to remain active until all of `TestLogin`'s test methods are complete, thereby **increasing testing speeds by approximately 58.57%.**

-## Learn More
+### Learn More

 To learn more about Python, Selenium, and PyTest, take a look at the following resources: